 Created in 2014, Kalambu serves between 100 to 1,000 visitors, depending on the season.
 There are at least 7 pools (four of them were under maintenance during our visit).
 And there are also two sets of slides (one of the sides was underdoing maintenance as well).
 There is also a pool dedicated to kids and toddlers, complete with a splash tower!

-Kalambu Hot Springs are open Monday through Thursday from 9am to 8pm, and Friday through Sunday from 9am to 9pm.
-Admission into the hot springs for Costa Rican nationals are 5,000 colones for just park admission, and 7,500 colones for park admission and a meal.
-For foreign nationals, admission for just the park is $20 for adults and $10 for kids.
-Admission for the park plus a meal is $30 for adults and $20 for kids.
+Kalambu Hot Springs are open Monday through Friday from 9am to 8pm, and Saturday through Sunday from 9am to 9pm.
+Admission into the hot springs for Costa Rican nationals are 6,000 colones (roughly $10) for just park admission, and 8,500 colones (roughly $15) for park admission and a meal.
+For foreign nationals, admission for just the park is 10,000 colones (roughly $17).
+Admission for the park plus a meal for foreign nationals is 12,500 colones (roughly $21).

 Our visit to Kalambu Hot Springs included a meal consisting of the typical Costa Rican casado.
 It was nice to have a meal during our day at the park.
 The rest of our time at Kalambu Hot Springs was spent splashing in the kids’ pool, soaking in the grown-up pools and sliding down the slides.
 It was certainly the life!